Lifting obstacles: France helps women report abuse to police

 The visit was part of other events this week aimed at marking Thursday’s International Day for the Elimination of Violence against Women.

-The 13th arrondissement has been selected, along with other areas in the country, to implement the new process of filing complaints.
+European lawmakers called Thursday for binding rules across the 27-nation EU to better protect women, noting that one in three women in the bloc experiences sexual or other physical violence in her lifetime, and that half of women murdered in the EU are killed by someone close to them.

+In France, the new process of filing complaints is being rolled out in select regions around the country for now with the aim to make it nationwide.

-The measure comes after a viral online campaign on French social media denounced the shocking response of police officers victim-blaming women or mishandling their complaint as they reported sexual abuse.
+The measure comes after a viral campaign on French social media denounced the shocking response of some police officers as they reported sexual abuse.
 The hashtag #DoublePeine (#DoubleSentencing) rapidly counted at least 30,000 accounts of alleged mistreatment by police, according to activists.

 “I want to value and support the action of the police forces … and to remind everyone once again that in the vast majority of cases, complaints are handled with a lot of empathy, a lot of support,” Schiappa said.
 “But for the minority of cases in which it goes badly, it is obviously inadmissible.”